MrPandeyJi/IXI2020_STYV/README.md

 # Requirement:
 Windows 10.
 # Installation and Setup:
-User: It is available at Windows Store <APP Link>.
+User: It is available at Windows Store.
 # Developers:
   Clone or Download this Repository.
   Open With Visual Studio 2019.